macla7/chess_game/README.md

 Pawn Promotions and castling.

 need to figure out moving the rook in the castle, atm i've added a third string to the possible move, not sure of effect.

+final few minor issue with castling it seems, but the crux of it done. test it further.